 Getting to the Reynisfjara is easy by car or you can book a tour from Reykjavík.
 Travellers will be greeted by roaring ocean waves, and visitors will also be able to see Reynisdrangar, an impressive rock formation just off Renisfjara’s shores.

-If you have an extra day to spare, travellers can also spend the night in the town of Vik and see what other natural sights the area has to offer.
+If you have an extra day to spare, travelers can also spend the night in the town of Vik and see what other natural sights the area has to offer.
 From basalt columns to breathtaking cliffs, Reynisfjara is an adventure on its own.

 Is 1-Hour Too Short For a Layover in Iceland?